Nuitka/Nuitka/README.txt

 *** test_class:

     Part of the test uses the extended slicing syntax that I do not yet fully understand.

 *** test_compile:

     Removed extended slice syntax.
-Changed func_code
-    usage to get local consts to locals().
+Changed func_code usage to get local consts to locals().
 Removed tests based on func_code objects.
-Remove test that uses exec to enrich the locals
+Remove test that uses exec to enrich the locals.

 *** test_contextlib: